 Saint Maud thrives on more than atmosphere, however.
 Glass approaches every shot with an uncommon mindfulness for how mise-en-scène can be employed to create layers of meaning.
 Maud’s dismal one-room flat, for example – repeatedly established with a wide shot that emphasizes its barren, coffin-like finality – at once suggests financial hardship, monastic asceticism, and off-putting eccentricity.
 This indefinite, multidimensional quality is echoed in Clark’s remarkable performance, which manages to feel both uncomfortably raw and utterly inscrutable.
 It’s always plain what Maud is feeling, but the why – and how she might react to any given situation – is ominously uncertain.
 When an old friend drops in on Maud’s apartment, there’s no obvious threat, but the scene nonetheless tingles with queasy tension.
 Like a newly anointed New Testament shaman, Maud is teetering on the precipice between the visible and invisible.
 She can see the evil of the fallen world thrumming all around her.
 There is no predicting what might provoke her, or what she might do to safeguard her soul.

 Like many horror films about the pathological extremes of religious faith, Saint Maud presents its protagonist as potentially unreliable, permitting an insidious undercurrent of uncertainty to snake through the story.
-Is this a film about mentally ill woman who desperately needs intervention before she harms herself or someone else?
+Is this a film about a mentally ill woman who desperately needs intervention before she harms herself or someone else?
 Or is Maud truly experiencing communion with some divine power?
 Given how closely the story follows Maud’s viewpoint, even the film’s most florid moments of post-Exorcist religious horror could theoretically be chalked up to hallucination.
 The rigor of Glass’ writing and direction cunningly moots questions regarding what is and is not real.
 Saint Maud isn’t a horror film about madness or God, but about suffering, about the vast, twilit country between blazing certainty and devouring doubt.
 Maud might be a mystery, but her anguish is as real as blood and flame.

 Saint Maud will be available to stream from Epix on Feb.
 12, 2021.